CD Projekt Red: CD Projekt Red

 To develop the game, the company formed a video game development studio, CD Projekt Red sp. z o.o. (stylised as CD PROJEKT RED), which was headed by Sebastian Zieliński in Łódź in 2002.
 The studio made a demonstration game, which Adam Badowski called "a piece of crap" in retrospect.
 The demo was a role-playing game with a top-down perspective, similar to Dark Alliance and Diablo, and used the game engine which powered Mortyr.
 Iwiński and Kiciński pitched the demo to a number of publishers, without success.
 The Łódź office closed and the staff, except for Zieliński, moved to the Warsaw headquarters.

 Zieliński left the company, and Kiciński headed the project.
 Although the game's development continued, the demo was abandoned.
 According to CD Projekt, the development team had different ideas for the game and lacked overall direction; as a result, it was returned to the drawing board in 2003.
 The team, unfamiliar with video-game development, spent nearly two years organising production.
 They received assistance from BioWare, who helped promote the game at the 2004 Electronic Entertainment Expo by offering CD Projekt space in their booth next to Jade Empire.
 BioWare also licensed their Aurora game engine to the company.

 The game's budget exceeded expectations.
 The original 15-person development team expanded to about 100, at a cost of 20 million złoty.
 According to Iwiński, content was removed from the game for budgetary reasons but the characters' personalities were retained; however, there was difficulty in translating the game's Polish text into English.
 Atari agreed to publish the game.
 After five years of development, the game brought Wiedźmin to an international audience, and so the company adopted the English name, The Witcher, coined by Adrian Chmielarz.
 (Note: Chmielarz's claim to the term "Witcher" is disputed by Sapkowski in the latter's 2005 book-interview (see The Witcher § The name "Witcher")) The Witcher was released in 2007 to generally positive reviews.

 Sales were satisfactory, and the development of sequels began almost immediately after The Witchers release.
 The team began the design work for The Witcher 2: Assassins of Kings, and experimented with consoles to develop a new engine for The Witcher 3.
 Their development was halted when the team began work on The Witcher: White Wolf, a console version of The Witcher.
 Although they collaborated with French studio Widescreen Games for the console port, it entered development limbo.
 Widescreen demanded more manpower, money and time to develop the title, complaining that they were not being paid; according to Iwiński, CD Projekt paid them more than their own staff members.
 The team cancelled the project, suspending its development.
-Unhappy with the decision, Atari demanded that CD Projekt repay them for funding the console port development and Iwiński agreed that Atari would be the North American publisher of the sequel of The Witcher 2.
+Unhappy with the decision, Atari demanded that CD Projekt repay it for funding the console port development and Iwiński agreed that Atari would be the North American publisher of the sequel of The Witcher 2.
 CD Projekt acquired Metropolis Software in 2008.